S.J. Schinleber, PhD

 Cambridge University, England · Global Grant recipient

-Historical Society Speaker
+Northbrook Historical Society

 Civil War Reenactor & Presenter

-Present · Historical presentations and reenactments
+Historical presentations and reenactments

 Interested in having Dr. Schinleber speak at your event?
-Get in touch.

 Contact